Dishwasher detergent: Composition

 Dishwasher detergents are generally strongly alkaline (basic).

 Inexpensive powders may contain sand.
 Such detergents may harm the dishes and the dishwasher.
 Powdered detergents are more likely to cause fading on china patterns.

 Besides older style detergents for dishwashers, biodegradable detergents also exist for dishwashers.
 These detergents may be more environmentally friendly than conventional detergents.

 Hand-washing dish detergent (washing up liquid) creates a large foam of bubbles which will leak from the dishwasher.

 Rinse aid

 Rinse aid (sometimes called rinse agent) contains surfactants and uses Marangoni stress to prevent droplet formation, so that water drains from the surfaces in thin sheets, rather than forming droplets.

-Rinse aid prevents "spotting" on glassware (caused by droplets of water drying and leaving behind dissolved limescale minerals), and can also improve drying performance as there is less water remaining to be dried.
-A thinner sheet of water also has a much larger surface area than a droplet of the same volume, which increases the likelihood of water molecules evaporating.
+Rinse aid prevents "spotting" on glassware (caused by droplets of water drying and leaving behind dissolved limescale minerals), and improves drying performance as there is less water remaining to be dried, and a thinner sheet of water has a much larger surface area than a droplet of the same volume.